 Changes to the system in the colonial era

 The message stick routine varied from place to place and has changed in significant ways since the British occupation of Australia.
-In the early 20th century, for example, it became more common for women to send messages, or for the sender and messenger to be the same person.
+In the early 20th century, for example, it became increasingly common for women to send messages, or for the sender and messenger to be the same person.
 Other adaptations include the use of iron tools in their manufacture, the exploitation of non-native or salvage timbers, Western influences in the motif system (alphabetic letters, playing card suits, rules of perspective, modern pigments), and introduced methods of transporting message sticks such as by horse, steamer, coach or aeroplane.

-Beginning in the early 1950s, message sticks began to be used for their political symbolism.
+Beginning in the early 1950s, message sticks began to be deployed for their political symbolism in settler–Indigenous negotiations.
 The earliest recorded instance of this is a message stick sent from Bathurst and Melville islanders to Prime Minister Robert Menzies in 1951.
 Today, message sticks are increasingly seen in high-profile public events where their role is to serve as symbols of cooperation between Indigenous and non-Indigenous institutions.
 Message sticks are also manufactured as artistic products for sale in Indigenous art economies.
 The much more traditional pre-colonial routines have disappeared from view, and were last recorded in Australia’s Top End.
 They were known in the Tiwi Islands until the 1950s, on Groote Eylandt until the 1960s and in Arnhem Land as recently as the 1970s.

 The global importance of message sticks to the study of visual communication

-Although writing has become a very influential graphic code since its invention 5000 years ago, other systems of graphic communication have pre-dated writing and coexisted with it.
-Across the world, ‘non-literate’ societies use a surprising range of graphic codes to solve problems and coordinate tasks.
+Although writing has become a very influential graphic code since its earliest invention 5000 years ago, other systems of graphic communication have pre-dated writing and coexisted with it.
+Across the world, notionally ‘non-literate’ societies use a surprising range of graphic codes to solve problems and coordinate tasks.
 Accurate codes are used for such purposes as keeping accounts, marking calendrical time, structuring ritual recitations or supporting the recollection of spoken messages.
 Many of these systems remain poorly understood, having been abandoned or suppressed before specialists could pass on their knowledge.
 Since message sticks have been used for communication within living memory, there is an opportunity to understand the system properly and to compare it with other documented methods of information storage and retrieval developed in different cultural settings.
 Such work will encourage a better understanding of graphic codes while underpinning contemporary research into the cognitive and cultural-evolutionary dimensions of human visual communication.

 To learn more